mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 # How I made and spent money

-I'll start with the thing most people are interest in: money.
-It is both the strongest motivator and the largest obstacle to starting a business.
+I'll start with money.
+It's the thing most people are interested in because it's both the strongest motivator and the largest obstacle to starting a business.

-Table of what I spent money on and what I earned money from.

-Screenshot via Bench (TODO: link).
+{% assign fig_caption = 'Lizzie bills me for time writing an article on mantras for another client' %}

+{% include image.html file="bench-2018.jpg" alt="Screenshot of Lizzie R's WorkDiary history" max_width="793px" class="img-border" img_link="true" fig_caption=fig_caption %}

 In one sense, I lost $20k over a year.
 But also, I grew profits by almost $1k each month!
+If trends continue, by the end of 2019, I should be fabulously wealthy.

+{% assign fig_caption = 'Lizzie bills me for time writing an article on mantras for another client' %}

+{% include image.html file="2019-projected.jpg" alt="Screenshot of Lizzie R's WorkDiary history" max_width="793px" class="img-border" img_link="true" fig_caption=fig_caption %}

 Just kidding.
 I basically just

-I turned a profit in November, but for silly reasons.
-Freelancers are my biggest expense, and in November, I didn't work with any of them, so I made $XX from my blog and spent $XX on hosting for a cool profit of $XX.

 This of course only reflects my business income and expenses.
 I'll get to my personal expenses a bit later.